gotpop/got/README.md

 * Go modules inside the website are in memory and will not be rendered to the file system.
 * Deleting the themes folder from the root can create errors even if you are not using one.
 * If you wish to view the files within the project you can use `hugo mod vender` this will render the files to a directory called `_vender` in the website´s project root.
+* Ensure correct hugo version is specified in the netlify.toml config file in the project root.
 ## Resources

 https://www.hugofordevelopers.com/articles/master-hugo-modules-managing-themes-as-modules